Muthukaruppan-V/Path-Planning-Simulation-of-a-Quadcopter-in-ROS-using-Ardupilot-and-PX4-framework/README.md

 This project focuses on designing and simulating drones for advanced agricultural applications, developed during my internship.

---
+---

-🚀 Overview
+🚀 Overview:

-This repository demonstrates the integration of ROS2, PX4, and Gazebo to simulate intelligent drone systems for:
+This repository demonstrates the integration of ROS2, PX4, and Gazebo to simulate intelligent drone systems for applications such as

 🍋 Mango Harvesting using a Robotic Cutting Mechanism